 Did You Know?

-Partly enclosed coastal body of water in which river water is mixed with seawater.
+A partly enclosed coastal body of water in which river water is mixed with seawater is called an estuary.
 An estuary is thus defined by salinity rather than geography.
-Many coastal features designated by other names are in fact estuaries (e.g., Chesapeake Bay).
-Some of the oldest continuous civilizations have flourished in estuarine environments (e.g., the land between the Tigris and Euphrates rivers, the Nile delta, the Ganges delta, and the lower Huang He valley).
-Cities such as London (River Thames), New York (Hudson River), and Montreal (St. Lawrence River) developed on estuaries and became important commercial centres.
+Many coastal features designated by other names are in fact estuaries (for instance, Chesapeake Bay).
+Some of the oldest continuous civilizations have flourished in estuarine environments (for example, the Tigris and Euphrates rivers, the Nile delta, and the Ganges delta).
+Cities such as London (Thames River), New York (Hudson River), and Montreal (St. Lawrence River) developed on estuaries and became important commercial centers.